Shiruvafodo/Shiruvafodo/README.md

 - 👋 Hi, I’m @Shiruvafodo
 - 👀 I’m interested in AO3, reading, writing, research, gaming, and other diverse hobbies.
 - 🌱 I’m currently learning how to build experiences for my resume
-- 💞️ I’m looking to collaborate on Project Managament, mainly.
-But I'm open to other opportunities
 - 📫 How to reach me: My personal email address is "posileroalyssa@yahoo.com"

 <!---